cparnin/appsec-sentinel/ci-cd/SETUP.md

 # AppSec-Sentinel Setup

-AI-powered security scanner for any programming language.
-Detects vulnerabilities and can create fix PRs.
+Comprehensive security scanner for any programming language.
+Detects vulnerabilities and can create fix PRs using LLMs (optional).

 ## Quick Setup (3 steps)